shailrshah/ELF-Virus/README.md

 # ELF-Virus by Shail Shah

+**DISCLAIMER: This is for educational purposes only.
+Do not use it for illegal activities.
+You are solely responsible for your actions!**

 This repository contains code for a simple ELF Virus that is capable of executing something malicious, infecting other ELF files, and executing the infected files normally in the foreground.

+### What is an ELF Virus?
+An ELF Virus is a malicious piece of code that targets ELF (Executable and Linkable Format) executeables.
+It infects these executables in such a way that after being affected, these executables carry out some things invisible to the user.
+If the ELF Virus is able to get root access, it can cause significant damage to the system.

+### How it works
+1. Something bad is executed.
+2. An ELF executeable that has not yet been infected is searched for in the current working directory.
+If found, the executable is infected, by adding the virus code before the execuatble, and a magic number or a signature at the end of the executable.
+3. If the object file that is being executed is the original virus file itself, a magic number or a signature is added at the end of the file.
+Otherwise, the original code of the executable is executed.

 ### Getting Started
 1. Clone the repository: